peteasa/parallella/README.md

 ### Installing required software for Xilinx fpga development

-To use the parallella template project `./parallella-fpga/7020_hdmi` you need to install Vivado 2014.4.1 see http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2014-4.html, download 2014.4 (Design Suite version) and 2014.4.1 update (only works with the Design Suite version)
+To use the parallella template project `./parallella-fpga/7020_hdmi` you need to install Vivado 2015.2 see http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2015-2.html, download 2015.2.
+I have not tried the 2015.2.1 update.
+I am just using 2015.2.

 ### Cloning this repository